PlanB-Network/bitcoin-educational-content/tutorials/wallet/blixt/en.md

 HAPPY BITCOIN LIGHTNING!

-May ₿ITCOIN Be With You!
+May The ₿ITCOIN Be With You!

->DISCLAIMER: I am not paid or supported in any way by the developers of this app.
+> DISCLAIMER: I am not paid or supported in any way by the developers of this app.
 I wrote this guide because I saw that the interest in this wallet app is increasing and new users still don’t understand how to start with it.
 Also to help Hampus (the main dev) with documentation about using this node wallet.
 I do not have any other interest in promoting this LN app, other than pushing forward the Bitcoin and LN adoption.
 This is the only way!